UnifiedPush/documentation/content/developers/embedded_fcm.md

 This is for you.
 You can embed an FCM Distributor, and if the user doesn't have another distributor, this one will be used.
 These libraries basically act like UnifiedPush Distributors, but are internal to the app and pass notifications through FCM.

-There are 2 libraries doing it: one using the Google Firebase library and another entirely FOSS[\*](https://en.wikipedia.org/wiki/FOSS "Free and open-source software") that doesn't.
+There are 2 libraries doing it: one using the Google Firebase library and another (beta) entirely FOSS[\*](https://en.wikipedia.org/wiki/FOSS "Free and open-source software") that doesn't.

 ## About